1 Introduction to the Survey

 - Once the overall sample was selected, systematic random sampling was used to select the subsample for the physical survey.

-As the samples for the SHS, SHeS and SCJS have all been selected by the Scottish Government since 2012, addresses selected for any of the surveys are removed from the sample frame so that they cannot be re-sampled for another survey.
+As the samples for the SHS, SHeS and SCJS have all been selected by the SG since 2012, addresses selected for any of the surveys are removed from the sample frame so that they cannot be re-sampled for another survey.
 This has helped to reduce respondent burden and has facilitated the development of the pooled sample.
-The addresses are removed from the sample frame for a minimum of 4 years.
+The addresses are removed from the sample frame for a minimum of four years.

-Information on response rates and other such information will be available in the accompanying SHS 2016 Methodology and Fieldwork Outcomes report due for publication in Winter 2017/2018.
-The SHS response rate declined from 67 per cent in 2014 to 64 per cent in 2015 (10,325 household interviews) and 2016 (10,470).
+The SHS response rate declined from 67 per cent in 2014 to 64 per cent in 2018 (the achieved sample in 2018 was 10,532 and 9,702 random adult interviews).
 Analysis carried out to date suggests that this has had minimal or little impact on the survey results.
+Further information on response rates and other such information will be available in the SHS 2018 Methodology and Fieldwork Outcomes report.

 There is a problem